 Services We Provide

 Respite services: Provide a break for the family from having to care for their loved one.
-Also provide a break for the supported individual from working on a particular skill or activity to just enjoy some down time.
+Also provide a break for the supported person from working on a particular skill or activity to just enjoy some down time.

 Community participation opportunities: Enable people to explore interests, hobbies, and activities in their communities that may help lead them to employment opportunities.
 We offer these services in a one-on-one setting.

-Specialized skill development – community support: Support individuals who are 21 years of age or older living with autism to navigate and participate in their community in a manner than enhances their skills and independence.
+Specialized skill development – community support: Support people who are 21 years of age or older living with autism to navigate and participate in their community in a manner than enhances their skills and independence.
 This service is provided through the Adult Autism Waiver program.

 Supports include, but are not limited to: